FAQs for prospective undergraduate applicants

 I will be receiving my GCSE grades in summer 2021 and I am thinking about applying to Oxford in the future.
 What if I am unhappy with the GCSE grades I receive, will this affect the competitiveness of my application?

 If you have taken GCSEs, then they will be considered as part of your application.
 However, they are just one aspect that we look at.
 Tutors will also consider your achieved or predicted grades at A-level (or other equivalent qualifications), your UCAS personal statement, academic reference and any written work or results from written tests required for your course.
 If your application is shortlisted, your performance at interview will also be taken into account.

 For those who will receive GCSE grades in 2021, we will take into account the difficult circumstances in which these grades were issued when we assess your application.
 We encourage you to include any information in your application that you would like to be taken into consideration when your application is assessed.
 UCAS has advice on how to detail the impact of COVID-19 in an academic reference.

 Please follow our advice about personal statements and academic references which we update for each year of entry.
 If you are expecting to apply for Medicine, please see the additional information on how they shortlist and their mitigating circumstances policy.

 I am thinking of applying to Oxford and want to attend an outreach event.
 Are these events still running?

-I am unlikely to be able to arrange work or other subject-related experiences.
+I am unlikely to be able to arrange works or other subject-related experiences.
 Will this affect my application?